-Under the 1940 Act, a Fund may borrow up to one-third (1/3) of its total assets.
-The Fund will borrow money only for short-term or emergency purposes.
-Such borrowing is not for investment purposes and will be repaid by the Fund promptly.
+Under the 1940 Act, the Fund may borrow up to one-third (1/3) of its total assets.
 Borrowing will tend to exaggerate the effect on NAV of any increase or decrease in the market value of the Fund's portfolio.
 Money borrowed will be subject to interest costs that may or may not be recovered by earnings on the securities purchased.
 The Fund also may be required to maintain minimum average balances in connection with a borrowing or to pay a commitment or other fee to maintain a line of credit; either of these requirements would increase the cost of borrowing over the stated interest rate.